The Rag Trade – BBC Years – 1961 – 1963, ITV Years 1977 – 1978

 6th October 1961 – 30th March 1963 BBC, 11th September 1977 – 20th October 1978 ITV

-All two series of the ITV version still exist, only 21 of the original 23 episodes of the first two BBC series (1961-62) still exist in the BBC archives, all 13 episodes of the third (and final) BBC series (1963) and the ‘Christmas Night with the Stars’ sketch (1962) do not exist.
+All two series of the ITV version still exist, only 21 of the original 23 episodes of the first two BBC series (1961-62) still exist in the BBC archives, all 13 episodes of the third (and final) BBC series (1963) and the ‘Christmas Night with the Stars’ sketch (1962) are missing from the archives.